-The successful creation of these serious game challenges by three different organizations provides evidence that Makahiki can be successfully tailored to the needs of different organizations.
-First, UH and HPU used different metering infrastructure, and EWC collected their resource data manually.
-Second, while UH and HPU challenges involved only energy consumption data, the EWC challenge involved both energy and water consumption data.
-Third, the IT infrastructure at UH and HPU provided authentication services using CAS (Central Authentication Service) and LDAP, while EWC used the built-in Django authentication.
-Fourth, the user interface was customized to "brand" each challenge with the logo, thematic elements, and the education contents of the sponsoring organizations.
+The successful creation of these serious game instances provides evidence that Makahiki can be successfully tailored to the needs of different organizations.
+Among these instances, UHM and HPU used different metering infrastructure for energy data collection, EWC collected their resource data manually, and HNS did not have energy data at all.
+While UHM and HPU challenges involved only energy consumption data, the EWC challenge involved both energy and water consumption data.
+The IT infrastructure at UHM and HPU provided authentication services using CAS and LDAP, while EWC used both CAS and the built-in Django internal authentication, and HNS used only the internal authentication.
+Moreover, the user interface was customized to "brand" each challenge with the logo, thematic elements, and the education content of the sponsoring organizations.